dotkernel/api-documentation/docs/book/v4/tutorials/create-book-module.md

-# Implementing a book module in DotKernel API
+# Implementing a book module in Dotkernel API

 ## File structure